EFForg/dear_fcc/README.md

 Describes the FCC proceeding to which comments will be submitted.

 ### `config/comments-elements.yml`
-Describes the letter template which is presented to the user.
-There are 3 types of elements in the letter:
+Describes the comment template which is presented to the user.
+There are 3 types of elements in the comment:

    * `type: user-select`
       give the user a choice of what language to use